Background

 Our first Ride started in Mallacoota on 22 April 1994.
 It finished at CERA five days and 580km later Sunday 26 April 1994.
 The Ride was a success, and the same course was repeated the following year (1995).
 Again, with similar success.

 The Mallacoota to Melbourne Ride was repeated on its 10th anniversary in 2003.
 The ride was split into two stages to cater to those wanting a shorter less challenging ride.
-The first stage was the full distance (Mallacoota to CERA in Melbourne).
+The first stage was the full distance

+(Mallacoota to CERA in Melbourne).
 The second stage was from Lakes Entrance for the remainder of the leg to Melbourne.

-Rides are run in late summer or early autumn each year.
-It is over four days covering 350 to 400km.
+Current Rides Rides are usually run in late summer or early autumn each year.
+It is generally over four days covering 350 to 400km.
 There is also an alternative ride called a ‘Ride with a Difference’ for those who are unable to ride the four-day event.
 This alternative is over a four-week period preceding the start of the four-day Ride where riders are can nominate the distances and locations they wish to ride.

 Participants

+Participants, include hosting Clubs, volunteers, riders and sponsors and committee members.
+They are all important elements our Ride.
 Rider numbers are capped around 50.
 Riders have come from all over, especially from the Gippsland region and Melbourne.
 We have also had several from NSW, one from the UK, Western Australia and many from Melbourne and around the state.
 The return rider participation is over 60% which is something to be proud of.
 Five riders have ridden over 20 events and nine have participated over 15 rides.

 Although the early Rides consisted mostly of males, the proportion of female riders has steadily increased to well over 30% especially since the mid 2000.